A tale of two Wayfarer tickets

 In addition to the £10 adult ticket, there are other Manchester Wayfarer ones.
-For instance, there’s a £5 one for folk aged from to 15 or 60 and over along with holders of the National Concessionary Travel Pass.
+For instance, there’s a £5 one for folk aged up to 15 or 60 and over along with holders of the National Concessionary Travel Pass.
 There’s a group one too for £20 that is an option for family groups.
-The maximum number of folk over the age of 15 for this four person ticket is two but that still suffices for days out with kids in tow.
+The maximum number of folk over the age of 15 for this four-person ticket is two but that still suffices for days out with kids in tow.

 Once you realise which Wayfarer is which, these are very useful rover tickets for their respective areas.
-Their having different names would make matters clearer but that’s only thing that is to be said against them.
-Unlimited multi-modal travel over the course of a day for small fee is no bad thing at all, especially with the monetary pressures that many face.
+Their having different names would make matters clearer but that’s the only thing that is to be said against them.
+Unlimited multi-modal travel for a day for a small fee is no bad thing at all, especially with the monetary pressures that affect many people.